Fohdeesha/lab-docu/docs/icx6xxx-adv.md

 ```
 Add those manually if it doesn't.

+> The following should convert to the appropriate format directly:
+>
+> `ssh-keygen -ef path/to/pubkey -mRFC4716 > public.key`

 Copy the public key file to your TFTP server.
 Then use the following command to import it into your switch:
 ```
 ip ssh pub-key-file tftp 192.168.1.8 public.key